Biography

 Other key achievements of the Keating Government included the review of the Sex Discrimination Act, the historic Mabo legislation which recognised the land rights of Australia's indigenous people and the introduction of legislation ensuring protection of endangered species.

 Mr Keating raised proposals for constitutional reform to make Australia a Republic.
 Mr Keating focussed Australian external policy towards the Asian region.
 He took an active role in the establishment of APEC, the Asia Pacific Economic Cooperation forum, and initiated its annual leaders' meeting with its commitment to a regional free trade agenda.
 He also developed strong bilateral links with Australia's neighbours, especially Indonesia.
+He maintains this contact at head of government and senior ministerial level throughout North and Southeast Asia.

 Following the defeat of the ALP in March 1996, Mr Keating resigned from Parliament.

+Mr Keating has been awarded Honorary Doctorates in Laws from both Keio University in Tokyo and the National University of Singapore.
 On 15 April 2003 Mr Keating was awarded a Doctorate of Laws LLD Honoris Causa from the UNSW in recognition of the economic and legislative reforms overseen by him as Treasurer and Prime Minister and for his work fostering better relations in the Asia-Pacific.
+He was awarded an honorary Doctorate of Letters from Macquarie University in 2012.